 Where does one begin writing about Louis Riel and how does one encapsulate his life, accomplishments and his mistakes.
-Mysteries of Canada is not intended to be a singular source of reference for any one subject.
-Our intent is to pique your imagination and your interest in a subject – to want you to read more.
+Mysteries of Canada is not intended as a singular source of reference for any one subject.
+Our intent is to pique your imagination and your interest in a subject so that you will want to read more.

 Louis Riel was branded a traitor to Canada – but he was no traitor.
 He was a patriot who stood up for his people and his beliefs.
 He was also a victim of prevailing prejudices of his time.

 In November of 1869 Riel, as a leader of the Métis people and the territory of Red River, spearheaded the writing of a List of Rights preceding the entry of Manitoba into confederation.
 These rights were not the musings of a revolutionary – but rather that of a democrat.
 Understand that when the French-speakers (as they were called) and the French-speaking Métis were very much in the majority in the Territory.

 In part, the List of Rights included:

 - That the people have the right to elect their own legislature.